AGWA/git-crypt/README.md

 Security
 --------

-git-crypt is more secure that other transparent git encryption systems. git-crypt encrypts files using AES-256 in CTR mode with a synthetic IV derived from the SHA-1 HMAC of the file.
+git-crypt is more secure than other transparent git encryption systems. git-crypt encrypts files using AES-256 in CTR mode with a synthetic IV derived from the SHA-1 HMAC of the file.
 This mode of operation is provably semantically secure under deterministic chosen-plaintext attack.